Chronosymbolic/Chronosymbolic-Learning/README.md

 - After finishing running, the `./tmp` directory can be deleted safely

-# To reproduce Chronosymbolic-single
+# To reproduce the major result: Chronosymbolic-single

-Please refer to the configuration in `./experiment/result_summary.log`.
+Please refer to the configuration in `./experiment/result_summary.log` and `./experiment/README.md` (where settings for other minor experiments are also provided).
 Using the default config in `config.yml` should also be decent.
 Even fixed random seeds can cause minor randomness that may slightly affect the performance.

 - `python test.py -f tests/safe -a -r -v -t 360 -o result/result_safe.log`

 - `python test.py -f tests/unsafe -a -r -v -t 360 -o result/result_unsafe.log`

-- `python test.py -f tests/multiple_pred -a -r -v -t 360 -o result/result_multi.log`

 # To run the baselines